Salmon conservation: Past policy choices

 1991–2011 — The first salmon "distinct population segment" was listed under terms of the Endangered Species Act.
 With this action, the policy debate shifted away from restoring salmon runs in order to support fishing, to protecting salmon runs from extinction, two very different policy objectives.
 A century ago there was not much concern over whether a salmon started life in a hatchery or in a stream.
-Now, according to some, hatchery-produced salmon are not the restoration solution, they are part of the restoration problem.
+Some fisheries scientists now regard hatchery-produced salmon as part of the restoration problem rather than the solution.